chef/chef-workstation/docs-chef-io/content/workstation/config_rb.md

 {{< warning >}}

-The `config.rb` file is a replacement for the knife.rb file, starting with the Chef Client 12.0 release.
+The `config.rb` file is a replacement for the knife.rb file.
 The `config.rb` file has identical settings and behavior to the knife.rb file.
 Chef Infra Client looks first for the presence of the `config.rb` file and if it is not found, then looks for the `knife.rb` file.

 {{< /warning >}}